kg-construct/rml-io/spec/section/overview.md

 *This section is non-normative.*

-This document specifies *Logical Source* and *Logical Target*, Logical Source is a description for specifying how a data source should be accessed.
+This document specifies *Input Logical Source* and *Logical Target*, Input Logical Source is a description for specifying how a data source should be accessed.
-A Logical Source description is not limited to a specific Source which allows to access any type of Source and provides a reference formulation to refer to data inside the Source.
+An Input Logical Source description is not limited to a specific Source which allows to access any type of Source and provides a reference formulation to refer to data inside the Source.

 Logical Target is
 a description for defining how a generated
 RDF [[RDF-Concepts]]
 knowledge graph must be exported.
 A Logical Target description is not tailored towards a specific Target which allows to export the generated RDF triples to any type of Target and provides fine-grained control over where each RDF triple is exported to.

-Logical Source and Logical Target leverage the access descriptions of data access such as DCAT [[DCAT]], SD [[SD]], etc.
+Input Logical Source and Logical Target leverage the access descriptions of data access such as DCAT [[DCAT]], SD [[SD]], etc.

 In this document, examples assume the following namespace prefix bindings unless otherwise stated:

 | Prefix    | Namespace                                           |